awsdocs/aws-client-vpn-user-guide/doc_source/common-troubleshooting.md

 + The client certificate revocation list \(CRL\) has expired\.

 **Solution**
-Check that the firewall rules on your computer are not blocking inbound or outbound TCP or UDP traffic on port 443\.
+Check that the firewall rules on your computer are not blocking inbound or outbound TCP or UDP traffic on ports 443 or 1194\.
 Ask your Client VPN administrator to verify the following information:
-+ The firewall rules for the Client VPN endpoint do not block TCP or UDP traffic on port 443\.
++ The firewall rules for the Client VPN endpoint do not block TCP or UDP traffic on ports 443 or 1194\.
 + The configuration file contains the correct client key and certificate\.
 + The CRL is still valid\.
-For more information, see [Clients Unable to Connect to a Client VPN Endpoint](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin//troubleshooting.html#client-cannot-connect) in the *AWS Client VPN Administrator Guide*\.
+For more information, see [Clients Unable to Connect to a Client VPN Endpoint](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/troubleshooting.html#client-cannot-connect) in the *AWS Client VPN Administrator Guide*\.